 - Nonprofits – Sales made to nonprofits are exempt from sales tax.

-If you are involved in wholesale transactions, you should get a copy of the a tax exempt certificate issued by the state.
-If you have a retail sales tax license, many times this is serves as your tax exempt certificate.
+If you are involved in wholesale transactions, you should get a copy of your tax-exempt certificate issued by the state.
+If you have a retail sales tax license, many times this serves as your tax exempt certificate.

 Lastly, you may find that many states do not require sales tax collected on items shipped out of state.
 Let’s dig into this further.

 A common scenario for online businesses and RVers, in particular, is selling items across state lines.
 This is a complicated gray area of sales tax law and can be confusing.